 - The real world is less synthetic than a single sine wave.
 Exciting all the frequencies makes a random test a more realistic representation of what occurs in the real world.

-- A random test can be created to represent multiple environments under which the DUT may be used in the “real-world”
+- A random test can represent the multiple field environments that the DUT may experience.

-- A random test can be accelerated to create a test representative of a longer field life than may be practically run in a lab
+- A random test can be accelerated to create a test representative of a longer field life than is practical in a lab.

 - A DUT may have multiple resonances.
 Sine testing can only test one resonance at a time and cannot test the interactions of multiple resonances.
-By exciting all resonances at the same time, random vibration gets a glimpse of the interaction between these multiple resonances.
+By exciting all resonances at the same time, random vibration gets a glimpse of the interaction between resonances.

 When Should I Use Random Testing?

 Vibration test engineers should use random vibration testing when:

-- Looking to test a product for “real-life” vibrations
+- Looking to test a product for real-life, non-deterministic vibration

 - Looking to see how a product will respond to multiple resonances being excited at the same time

-Testing a product to failure.
-Bringing the product to failure using a sine-track-and-dwell at one frequency ignores how vibrations at other frequencies affect the failure rate.
-Random vibration testing will result in a faster failure mode since all frequencies in the test profile are tested simultaneously.
+Bringing the product to failure using a sine track and dwell at one frequency ignores how vibrations at other frequencies affect the failure rate.
+Random vibration testing results in a faster failure mode because all frequencies in the test profile are excited simultaneously.

 As the innovator in vibration control, Vibration Research wants to help your company run more efficient and effective vibration tests.
 Fill out the form below to download VR’s Random test guide.